tweedge/springcore-0day-en/README.md

 It was later discovered that there are cases in the wild where this vulnerability is working, most notably in the ["Handling Form Submission" tutorial](https://spring.io/guides/gs/handling-form-submission/) from Spring, as [discovered by @th3_protoCOL](https://twitter.com/th3_protoCOL/status/1509345839134609408). *However*, thus far nobody's found evidence that this is widespread.

 In my opinion, any news article going out of its way to say "could this be the next log4shell?!?" is willfully overblowing this - this is a severe vulnerability, sure, but it only impacts nondefault usage of SpringCore with no proven widespread viability.
-It's categorically *not* log4shell-like. **While this currently does not seem like it's going to be a cataclysmic event, given this is RCE *and* being actively targeted by attackers (refer [Bad Packets](https://twitter.com/bad_packets/status/1509603994166956049) and [GreyNoise](https://twitter.com/GreyNoiseIO/status/1509569701248217088)), it is *at least* worth the research to figure out how much risk exposure your organization could have.**
+It's categorically *not* log4shell-like.

+**While this currently does not seem like it's going to be a *cataclysmic* event, given this is a Critical RCE *and* being actively targeted by attackers (refer [Bad Packets](https://twitter.com/bad_packets/status/1509603994166956049) and [GreyNoise](https://twitter.com/GreyNoiseIO/status/1509569701248217088)), it is *at least* worth the research to figure out how much risk exposure your organization could have.**

 ## Check Yourself!